Skip to main content

 Mesopotamia

 The standard opening of vassal correspondence from the Mari archives contains the formula «your servant».
-A letter from Kibri-Dagan to his lord Zimri-Lim (ARM 26/1 210) states: «Say to my Lord: Thus (spoke) Kibri-Dagan, your servant.» (1988CharpinD:439-440).
-A letter from Askudum and Rishiya to their lord Zimri-Lim (ARM 26/1 11): «Say to our Lord: Thus speak Askudum and Rishiya, your servants.» (1988CharpinD:107-109); A letter from Shibtu to her lord Zimri-Lim (ARM 26/1 214): «Say to my Lord: Thus speaks Shibtu, your servant: In the temple of Annunitum in the city of Ahatum, the servant of Dagan-Malik prophesied and said the following…» (1988CharpinD:442-443).
+For instance, a letter from Kibri-Dagan to his lord Zimri-Lim (ARM 26/1 210) states: «Say to my Lord: Thus (spoke) Kibri-Dagan, your servant.» (1988CharpinD:439–440).
+Likewise, a letter from Askudum and Rishiya to their lord Zimri-Lim (ARM 26/1 11) reports: «Say to our Lord: Thus speak Askudum and Rishiya, your servants.» (1988CharpinD:107–109).
+Similarly, a letter from Shibtu to her lord Zimri-Lim (ARM 26/1 214) records: «Say to my Lord: Thus speaks Shibtu, your servant: In the temple of Annunitum in the city of Ahatum, the servant of Dagan-Malik prophesied and said the following…» (1988CharpinD:442–443).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 13 And they said.
-We, thy servants, are twelve brothers, sons of one man in the land of Canaan; and, behold, the youngest is this day with our father, and one is no more.32 We are twelve brothers, sons of our father ; the one is no more, and the youngest is this day with our father in the land of Canaan.
+We, thy servants, are twelve brothers, sons of one man in the land of Canaan; and, behold, the youngest is this day with our father, and one is no more. … 32 We are twelve brothers, sons of our father ; the one is no more, and the youngest is this day with our father in the land of Canaan.

-Numerological canon.
+Numerological Canon

 The similarity in the use of the number 12 serves as a tool for organizing chaos, transforming biological offspring or body fragments into a complete, sacred structure.